lucatume/wp-browser/docs/modules/WPDb.md

 <hr>

 <p>Checks that a comment is not in the database.
 Will look up the &quot;comments&quot; table.</p>
-<pre><code class="language-php">    // Remove one comment from the database.
+<pre><code class="language-php">    // Checks for one comment.
     $I-&gt;dontSeeCommentInDatabase(['comment_ID' =&gt; 23]);
-    // Remove all comments from a user.
+    // Checks for comments from a user.
     $I-&gt;dontSeeCommentInDatabase(['user_id' =&gt; 89]);</code></pre>
 <h4>Parameters</h4>
 <ul>